OWASP/www-chapter-london/tab_pastevents.md

 ---

 ## Past Events
+#### Thursday, 4th March 2021 (online)

+Video Recordings of talks from this event can be found here: https://youtube.com/playlist?list=PLmfxTKOjvC_dYOLF3qfaJ6l1fsAkGUvUT

+AGENDA:

+- Introduction, OWASP News & Updates - Sam Stepanyan

+- Talk 1 : "Teaching the OWASP Top 10 to Beginning Developers" - Olivia Liddell

+- - Talk 1 Q & A

+- Talk 2 : "Finding Your Next Bug: GraphQL Hacking" - Katie Paxton-Fear

+- - Talk 2 Q & A

+TALK ABSTRACTS

+"Teaching the OWASP Top 10 to Beginning Developers" - Olivia Liddell

+For beginning developers who are starting to learn the basics of coding, learning about application security can often feel daunting and overwhelming.
+To make this process easier, Olivia has created a workbook that beginning developers can use to supplement their study of the OWASP Top 10.
+Olivia will discuss best practices for teaching security concepts to beginners.
+She will also cover the approaches that she took in developing her workbook as well as the results of the workbook’s pilot test and some ideas for future development.

+"Finding Your Next Bug: GraphQL Hacking" - Katie Paxton-Fear

+GraphQL is becoming the next big API technology for developers, but with new technology comes new risk, and for us that means bug bounties!
+In this talk you will learn everything GraphQL, from how it works to what kind of bugs are common.

+SPEAKERS:

+OLIVIA LIDDELL (@oliravi)

+Olivia Liddell is a Technical Curriculum Developer at Amazon Web Services (AWS), where she creates training courses for AWS Cloud fundamentals.
+Previously, Olivia worked as a middle school teacher in Chicago Public Schools and as an educational technology consultant to support various colleges and universities.
+She frequently speaks at conferences on topics such as mentoring, team building, and social engineering.

+KATIE PAXTON-FEAR (@InsiderPhD)

+Katie is a Lecturer in Cyber Security at Manchester Metropolitan University, however, in her free time, she's a bug bounty hunter and an educational YouTuber.
+She started out hacking in June 2019 during a HackerOne mentorship program and now hopes to be a mentor to others, creating educational cyber security videos on YouTube.
+In her videos, she attempts to bridge the gap between "I know what bug bounties are" and "bug bounty hunter" giving advice specifically tailored to bug hunting.
+She's now produced over 50 videos on bug bounty hunting for an audience of over 25,000 YouTube subscribers.
+Aimed at a beginner audience these go from finding your first bug, to how to use specific tools, to how to find specific bug classes.
+Katie has discovered and responsibly reported security vulnerabilities to several large organisations such as Verizon Media and the US Department of Defense

 #### Thursday, 10th December 2020 (online)

 Video Recordings of talks from this event can be found here: <https://www.youtube.com/playlist?list=PLmfxTKOjvC_esmFlDmu7pmAMaL-nLxa6z>